lilpacy/gemini-paper-summarizer/README.md

 - `--suffix`: Optional.
 Add custom suffix to the output filename
   - Useful for differentiating the output filename from the source PDF

-- `--cache`: Optional.
+- `--ccache`: Optional.
 Enable context caching
   - Caches source PDF to reduce API usage costs
   - Currently disabled by default as it's not supported in Gemini 2.0 Flash